Adri6336/EnKryptos/README.md

 After extracting the tarball, cd into the extracted folder.
 Locate the EnKryptos file and use "./EnKryptos" to execute it.

-# Using Enkryptos as a Script
+# Using Enkryptos as a Script (Ultra Strength)

+Strength Reason: since the script demands a custom keyPass assignment, your files will have two levels of personalized encryption.
+The first level: keys will be encrypted with a special user-defined password (these keys will only work with other script-versions of EnKryptos with the equivalent keyPass assignment); the second level: your random EDK key will be used to encrypt and decrypt files and messages.
+Even if an adversary stole your EDK file, they wouldn't be able use it to decrypt your files unless they also stole your EnKryptos copy with the correct keyPass assignment.

 **Steps:**

 1. Ensure you have Python 3.8 or greater installed.
 2. pip install pyAesCrypt and tkinter (if your Python version does not already have this installed).
 3. Download main.py and pyAesCryptMod.py.
 Put both files in the same directory.
 4. Open main.py with a text editor.
-Replace the keyPass variable assignment with a long random password.
+Replace the keyPass variable assignment with a long random password (you can enter the code "test random" in the "Enter Message Title" textbox within the exe version of EnKryptos to get a series of random codes -- use a couple of these).
 5. Run main.py with Python.